French Present Conditional

 The French conditional is mostly used in si clauses to describe what would happen if some condition were met.
 Be careful about considering the use of the conditional every time you want to say would or could, because some situations call for the imperfect tense.

-Irregular Present Conditional Stems
+Irregular French Present Conditional Stems

 The following examples are si clauses which also require the imperfect tense: